No matter what country your coin is from, all coins share similar characteristics. Here are some ways to identify coins.

 Which side is the heads side of the coin, and which side is tails?

 Some coins have portraits on both the Head and Tail side.
 In that case the Head side is the side with the date.
 If there is no date the Head side is the side that shows the name of the country.

 In addition to Heads and Tails, coins have a third side, also: the edge.

-Coins have a third side also, the edge.
 There are four basic edges: plain, ornate, reeded (like a current United States quarter or a dime), and lettered.
-Knowing what kind of edge your coin has can help you identify it.
+Knowing what kind of edge your coin has can help you identify the coin.

 Plain edge coins have smooth edges.
 An example of this is the United States cent and nickel.
 In modern times plain edge coins are usually reserved for the lowest value denominations.
 In ancient times most coins had plain edges.